jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 P.S.
 I shudder to think of our fate if we had continued to interpret our reality using ideologies that blamed each other for their shared inability to drop old ways of living and work hard to give our kids a happy life.

+- We co-evolve with technology, the same way bees and flowers do

 ## Chapter 1 - Techvolution in Your Life

+We're living in the Internet Age.
+We need to use new MIP and BBE to embrace modern technology.
+But before we do that, you must buy into the Techvolution philosophy: we are biological creatures who depend on technological evolution to prosper.

-Techvolution is a philosophy book, meant for everyone to read, understand, and believe in.
-It's accessible by design because everything this books preaces is meant to improve your society right now.
+Techvolution is a philosophy book meant for everyone to read, understand, and believe in.
+It's accessible by design because everything this books preaches is meant to improve all of society today.
 While this is a new philosophy, it doesn't disregard the past by any means, it builds on it in fact.

 Since we want to stand on the shoulders of giants, you do need to know a little about where today's ideologies come from.
 Some ideologies say humanity should be poor or whatever.
 Conservatives and Progressives disagree.
 Both sides think a "wealth" of products and services is the best way to improve human life.
 They do disagree on how best to grow economic wealth.
 Conservaties want to grow wealth efficiently, and Progressives want to distribute wealth fairly.
 They fight only because they disagree on the best to achieve their common goal of mass-producing a lot of stuff for people to have.

 Techvoltion is the synthesis of left-wing and right-wing because it understands how modern technology both creates and distributes wealth at the same time.
 Linux, MediaWiki, Python are but some examples.
-The loudness of politics today makes this truth too simple to see; and too inconvenient for many people to acknowledge, so I can't just explain why modern technology empowers you so much.
+The loudness of politics today makes this truth too simple to see; and too inconvenient for many people to acknowledge, so I can't just explain why modern technology can improve our real lives.
 Sadly, the slick ideological "Left vs. Right" storytelling gives new technology a "side".
 For example, power wind mills are somehow "Liberal", although wind mills have been around since at least Roman times.

 It's hard to talk about technology when people are so dig into their political ideological storytelling.
 So, instead I'll have to show you what I mean.